AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

         android:text="Hello World!" />
 ```

-Elements that don't hold other views, like TextView, can be defined with a / at the end of the tag instead of having a matching ending tag.
-Attributes with "android:" before their name are attributes provided by Android to modify properties of the view.

 Every element ***is required*** to have **layout_width** and **layout_height** attributes.
 Otherwise, the app will not compile.

 `layout_width` and `layout_height` can be defined in 3 ways: